aeon-toolkit/aeon/docs/getting_started.md

 classification section, and the modules function similarly.
 The target variable should be a `numpy` array of type `float`.

-TSR is a term commonly used in forecasting when used in conjunction with a sliding window.
+Time series regression is a term commonly used in forecasting when used in conjunction with a sliding window.
 However, the term also includes "time series extrinsic regression" where the target variable is not future values but some external variable.